 - Placement of nearly 600 homeless adults into housing each year -- more than any other local provider

-- State-licensed mental health and chemical dependency treatment program
+- State-licensed mental health and outpatient substance use disorder treatment program

 - A comprehensive daytime service center which provides vocational training, veterans outreach, and hygiene facilities

 - A Program of Assertive Community Treatment () for men and women transitioning from long periods of institutionalization

 - Street outreach and engagement services for people who are living with severe mental illness in our community

 - Long-term case management for homeless and formerly homeless adults living with persistent and severe mental illness